 If you’ve bought or looked into the Samsung Jet 90 cordless stick vacuum (or other stick vacuums from that line) naming conventions for their robots may be confusing.
 A plus on the stick side doesn’t mean you get the Clean Station.
 The plus sign, at this time, represents an extra battery or attachment.

+Now let's turn to robot vacuums.
 Where the Jet Bot and Jet Bot+ are concerned, the plus sign does indicate the model comes with the Clean Station.
 The robot vacuum itself shipping under each product name are identical.
 One box comes with a Clean Station and two bags, the other does not.
 As we continue, we’ll call out the Clean Station specifically.
 Otherwise, any talk about the robot itself applies to either product.
 And, the Jet Bot+ model with the Clean Station is the one we've given our highest recommendation.

 |Jet Bot||Jet Bot+||Jet Bot AI+|